huy291002/weather-forecast/README.md

 ### 1. Install Docker Desktop
 https://www.docker.com/products/docker-desktop/

-### 2. Open this folder in your IDE
+### 2. Clone and open this repo in your IDE

 ### 3. Run
 ```bash
 docker-compose up -d
 ```

-If the command is run successfully you should see these line
+If the command is run successfully you should see these lines
 ```bash
 Creating weather-app_mongo_1 ... done
 Creating weather-app_node_1  ... done